jundalisay/spblist/content/en/research/constitutions/us/article-2.md

 No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office of President; neither shall any Person be eligible to that Office who shall not have attained to the Age of 35 Years, and been 14 Years a Resident within the United States.

-In Case of the Removal of the President from Office, or of his Death, Resignation, or Inability to discharge the Powers and Duties of the said Office, the Same shall devolve on the Vice President, and the Congress may by Law provide for the Case of Removal, Death, Resignation or Inability, both of the President and Vice President, declaring what Officer shall then act as President, and such Officer shall act accordingly, until the Disability be removed, or a President shall be elected.
+In Case of the Removal of the President from Office, or of his Death, Resignation, or Inability to discharge the Powers and Duties of the said Office, the Same shall devolve on the Vice President.

+The Congress may by Law provide for the Case of Removal, Death, Resignation or Inability, both of the President and Vice President.
+It will declare what Officer shall then act as President, and such Officer shall act accordingly, until the Disability be removed, or a President be elected.

 The President shall receive Compensation for his Services.
 This shall neither be encreased nor diminished during the Period for which he shall have been elected.